 - digital modeling shop with a laser cutter and 3D printer,

 - specialized digital printing center,

 - dedicated graduate student studio, including a reference library and faculty offices and studios.

 Printmaking & Book Arts

 The Printmaking and Book Arts program at Lamar Dodd offers world-class facilities and resources enabling research in a variety of print, paper, and book arts media.
 The graduate program has private studios for up to eight MFA candidates.
-The Area occupies six separate studios on two floors occupying over 11,000 sq/ft of floor space.
+The Area occupies six separate studios on two floors occupying over 11,000 square feet of floor space.
 Nearly all of our main studios offer large windows with natural lighting and excellent ventilation.
 See more images of Printmaking spaces here.